rust-cli/book/src/tutorial/packaging.md

 [wasm-pack-release]: https://github.com/rustwasm/wasm-pack/releases/tag/v0.5.1

-This does require some experience with manually "installing" programs, so you want to add as section to your README file on how to install this program.
+This does require some experience with manually "installing" programs, so you want to add a section to your README file on how to install this program.

 <aside class="note">